-Both chronologically and geographically wide-ranging, the exhibition will celebrate pivotal moments and key traditions in the history of European draftsmanship.
-Most remarkably, it will feature Jan van Eyck’s Portrait of an Elderly Man—an exceptionally rare drawing by the great Netherlandish Renaissance painter, which has never before traveled to the United States.
+The exhibition will celebrate pivotal moments and key traditions in the history of European draftsmanship.
+Most remarkably, it will feature Jan van Eyck’s Portrait of an Elderly Man (ca. 1435–40)—an exceptionally rare drawing by the great Netherlandish Renaissance painter, which has never before traveled to the United States.
 The Kupferstich-Kabinett’s strength in Northern Renaissance and Baroque drawings will be further showcased through works by Lucas Cranach the Elder, Hans Holbein the Younger, Rembrandt, and Rubens, while the museum’s rich holdings of Southern European works will be represented by Correggio, Bronzino, Sofonisba Anguissola, and others.
 Among works produced in the nineteenth and twentieth centuries, highlights include studies by Caspar David Friedrich, Goya, Käthe Kollwitz, Gustav Klimt, Otto Dix, and Piet Mondrian.

 Van Eyck to Mondrian: 300 Years of Collecting in Dresden was organized by the Kupferstich-Kabinett, Staatliche Kunstsammlungen Dresden and the Morgan Library & Museum, New York.